-Elements of this proposal could disadvantage some children and young people with and without special educational needs and their families.
+Elements of this proposal could disadvantage some children and young people with special educational needs and their families.

-The proposal to establish an SEN unit at St Leonard's Voluntary Aided Church of England Primary School is likely to have an adverse effect on some pupils who currently attend the school, and their families.
-There may be some disruption to existing pupils' education while any building works are carried out.
+The proposal to expand Sir Tom Finney Community High School is likely to have an adverse effect on some pupils who currently attend the school, and their families.
+There may be some disruption to existing pupils' education while building works are carried out and this may also affect access to the school site for families who transport their children to school during the same time period.

-There will be a small increase of up to sixteen in terms of the number of pupils attending the school, however class size should not be affected and therefore the impact on existing pupils will be limited after any modifications to the building have been completed.
+There will be an increase in the number of pupils attending the school, however class size should not be affected and therefore the impact on existing pupils will be limited after any modifications to the building have been completed.

-It is anticipated that for many pupils and more widely for children who may be able to access the SEN unit at St Leonard's Voluntary Aided Church of England Primary School if this is approved, the impact will be positive and their equality of opportunity will be advanced.
-Some consultation respondents referred to there being insufficient specialist provision for the numbers of pupils with special educational needs in
+It is anticipated that for many pupils and more widely for children and young people who may be able to access Sir Tom Finney Community High School if pupil numbers increase, the impact will be positive and their equality of opportunity will be advanced.
+Some consultation respondents referred to there not being sufficient school places for the numbers of pupils with special educational needs in Lancashire and one respondent stated that their child was struggling in mainstream education with individual support and could potentially have an enhanced school experience if they could attend a school where they could be in class alongside other pupils.

-Lancashire.
-Where it is possible for pupils to attend school closer to home and it is also the wish of the children and their parents and carers to do this, their ability to have links in their local community is likely to increase contributing both to advancing equality of opportunity and fostering good relations between communities.
+Some respondents also referred to the proposal potentially reducing the number of children and young people who need to attend out of county special school provision.
+Where it is possible for pupils to attend school closer to home and to remain at home and it is also the wish of the children and their parents and carers to do this, their ability to have links in their local community is likely to increase contributing both to advancing equality of opportunity and fostering good relations between communities.